 However, a Roth IRA must be open for at least five years for any of the above distributions to count as qualified.
 The clock starts ticking on the first day of the first year you made a contribution to your Roth IRA.

-What Is a Non-Qualified Roth IRA Distribution?
+What Are Non-Qualified Roth IRA Distributions?

 A non-qualified distribution from an Roth IRA is any distribution that doesn’t follow the guidelines for Roth IRA qualified distributions.
 Specifically, that means distribution: